Tarzan and the Ant Men: References in other literature

 Tarzan and the Ant Men is referred to in Harper Lee's novel To Kill a Mockingbird (1960) as a book read by the young protagonist, Jean Louise ("Scout") Finch.

 Tarzan and the Ant Men is also mentioned, along with other unspecified Tarzan titles, in Herman Wouk's A City Boy (1948), being read at Camp Manitou by Herbie Bookbinder, the tubby bookworm hero.

-Comic adaptations
+Adaptations

 The book has been adapted into comic form by Gold Key Comics in Tarzan nos.
 174-175, dated June–July 1969, with a script by Gaylord DuBois and art by Russ Manning.

-And the Novel was the inspiration for a very similar plot line in the Filmation animated series Tarzan, Lord of the Jungle, second season (1977) episode 3, Tarzan and the Colossus of Zome.
+The novel also inspired a very similar plot line in the Filmation animated series Tarzan, Lord of the Jungle, second season (1977) episode 3, Tarzan and the Colossus of Zome.